-The O or apple shape is the least common.
+The O or apple shape fairly common.
 To be an O shape your mid section needs to be wider than hips and shoulders.
 It tends to appear in the post-menopausal woman, when oestroegen is no longer produced in the same quantitites, and many women thicken around their waists.

 An O is most likely to have been an H shape that is overweight, it’s unlikely that an X, A or 8 will turn into an O as they have the longer bodies which tend to retain a waisted shape.